pjambo/ToolbarTitleAnimation/README.md

 <h2>Source</h2>

-Feel free to use the source code as you wish
+Feel free to use the source code as you wish.
+This obviously isn't a perfect implementation as I'm still learning Android... so I'd appreciate any improvements that can be made to my initial efforts.

 <h2>Credits</h2>